Scrapbook Titles and Sayings, Food and Diet

 • Feel the burn - loose consciousness.

-• Finger lickin' good - Kentucky Fried Chicken And no fair lickin' anyone else's finger.
+• Finger lickin' good - Kentucky Fried Chicken And no fair lickin' anyone else's fingers.

 • Food Fight